ajs-voices/once-upon-a-dream/scenes/010-pumpkin-pie.md

 I pulled out my wallet and left a few bucks on the table.
 "You need to let me cook for you sometime.
 Distraction free.
 Tonight's wasn't my best work."
 Then I slid out of my booth bench and stood up.

 "That wasn't your best work?
-Max would have licked his plate clean if he wasn't sitting in a posh restaurant.
+Finn would have licked his plate clean if he wasn't sitting in a posh restaurant.
 And Drew took all the leftovers.
 Man eats like a bird.
 I think he is just taking it home for his wife since she can't come to the meetings anymore."

 "You have my number now."
 I said with a smile and leaned down and whispered in Zane's ear.
 "I would very much like to see you again Zane Kennedy."
 I brushed my lips against his cheek and took a deep breath of his skin.